Inpatient Experience Results

-The HCAHPS survey is the first national, standardized, publicly reported survey of patients' perspectives on hospital care.
-HCAHPS is a survey instrument and data collection methodology for measuring inpatients' perceptions of their hospital experience.
-While many hospitals have collected information on patient satisfaction for their own internal use, until HCAHPS there was no national standard for collecting and publicly reporting information about patient experience of care that allowed valid comparisons to be made across hospitals locally, regionally and nationally.
+Before HCAHPS many hospitals collected information on patient satisfaction for their own internal use, with no national standard for collecting and publicly reporting information about patient experience of care that allowed valid comparisons to be made across hospitals locally, regionally and nationally.
+Specialty hospitals are excluded from participating in this effort.
+This is not the case for CTCA®.

-Through the relationship that CTCA has with Press Ganey, a nationally recognized, independent, third-party vendor, surveys are administered to a random sample of adult patients between 48 hours and six weeks after their discharge from a CTCA hospital.
-We chose to partner with Press Ganey because it works with more than 10,000 health care providers across the country to create and sustain high-performance environments.
+Through the relationship that CTCA has with Press Ganey, a nationally recognized, independent third party, surveys are administered to all eligible adult patients between 48 hours and six weeks after their discharge from a CTCA hospital.
+We chose to partner with Press Ganey because it works with more than 8,500 client organizations and 180,000 health care providers across the country to create and sustain high-performance environments.
 As a result, CTCA has access to the largest comparative database containing real-time data from more hospitals than any other HCAHPS vendor in the nation.
-CTCA Press Ganey data are compared to a site's respective American Hospital Association region and national data based on the data received from the Press Ganey cohort.

-The charts on the following pages show HCAHPS scores for each of our hospitals as compared to each hospital's American Hospital Association (AHA) Region Average and the National Average.
+CTCA HCAHPS inpatient data are compared by Press Ganey to each center’s respective American Hospital Association region and the national data based on the data received from within the cohort.
+The data reported are reflective of the most currently available gathered between July 1, 2015 and June 30, 2016 based on patient discharge date.1,2 The graphs on the following pages show HCAHPS scores for each of our hospitals as compared to each hospital’s American Hospital Association (AHA) Region Average and the National Average.
 The applicable AHA regions are:

 - AHA Region 2: CTCA at Eastern Regional Medical Center (ERMC): New Jersey, New York and Pennsylvania